 How shared stewardship works

-Typically, owners of a property with an easement agree to relinquish partial development rights, maintain the property, obtain prior approval from the easement holder for exterior alterations or additions, and permit the easement holder to make periodic inspections.
+Typically, owners of a property with an easement agree to relinquish partial development rights, maintain the property, obtain prior approval from the easement holder for alterations or additions, and permit the easement holder to make annual inspections.

 The easement holder documents and communicates recommendations resulting from inspections, and ensures compliance with the terms of the easement.
 The Foundation works with property owners not only to preserve a property's historical character, but to find solutions for making the site code-compliant, economically viable, and a desirable places to live, work or visit.